langmead-lab/recount-unify/README.md

 * compilation ID for your project that doesn't collide with existing recount3/Snaptron2 compilations IDs (`compilation_id`)
 * number of samples/runs in the project (`#_samples` below, should be exactly the set of runs/samples which successfully ran through `recount-pump`)

-The following are more generic files used across projects sharing the same reference genome (e.g. `hg38`) and set of annotations, e.g. `G026,G029,R109,ERCC,SIRV,F006`:
+The following are more generic files used across projects sharing the same reference genome (e.g. `hg38`, or `grcm38`) and set of annotations, e.g. `G026,G029,R109,ERCC,SIRV,F006`:

 * set of annotation short names used (e.g. `G026,G029,R109,ERCC,SIRV,F006`)
 * disjoint exon-to-gene mapping file (e.g. `G029.G026.R109.F006.20190220.gtf.disjoint2exons2genes.bed`)